Sunken cruise empire tycoon to launch new Singapore-Thailand line

 Travel demand is rebounding in Asia amid an easing of travel curbs and economic reopenings.
 While the new cruise line shares the same name as Genting’s Resorts World casino and resort franchise, it will be run as a separate business entity.

-At the same time, Lim continues to own one of the largest gaming and entertainment conglomerates in the world operating casino resorts in countries including Malaysia, Singapore and the US.
+At the same time, Lim continues to own one of the largest gaming and entertainment conglomerates in the world operating casino resorts in countries including Malaysia, Singapore and the United States.

 “Our cruise ventures for the last 30 years have been very profitable and is a core business,” Colin Au, the new liner’s Chief Executive Officer said at the same briefing.